 Church of Saint Nicholas

 St. Nicholas Church was built in the 17th century, during the Ottoman Era.
 Some small parts of frescoes have survived.

 The Palace of the Despots overlooks the square of Ano Chora and dominates the Upper Town of Mystra with an enormous complex of buildings built at different periods.
 Built started under the Franks, possibly by Guillaume de Villehardouin, and were completed by the late Byzantine period.
 The complex started as the administrative offices of the region and served as the residence of the governor and later the despots.
 The Despots were sometimes the emperor’s second son.

-The building complex is in an L-shaped and has been reasonably preserved and consists of four-storey and two-storey mansions providing for the residence of the noblemen and a throne hall.
-The Despot used to live in a four-storey construction dating from 1350-1400 A.D.
+The building complex is in an L-shaped and has been reasonably preserved and consists of four-story and two-story mansions providing for the residence of the noblemen and a throne hall.
+The Despot used to live in a four-story construction dating from 1350-1400 A.D.
 Later the Palace of the Paleologos family which was built in the 15th century.
-The buildings consist of numerous arches, chambers, attics and cellars.
+The buildings consist of numerous arches, chambers, attics, and cellars.
 The Palace of the Despots is also known as the Palataki mansion, which means the small palace, in contrast to the big palace of Constantinople.
 The emperor, Manuel II Palaiologos, stayed in Mystras for long periods in the years 1408 and 1415.
 A magnificent throne room was located on the uppermost floor of the final extension, with a balcony overlooking the square.

 - Main Entrance

 - Church of Saints Theodores

 - Despot’s Palace and square